Watershed (broadcasting): Greece

-The colour-coded ratings are mandatorily displayed and verbally announced at the beginning of each broadcast.
-The provisions are enforced by the National Radio and Television Council (ESR), an independent authority, whose executive members are appointed by the leaders of all parliamentary parties, preferably by unanimous consent and in extremis by an 80% supermajority.
+These ratings are mandatorily displayed and verbally announced at the beginning of each broadcast.
+The provisions are enforced by the National Council for Radio and Television (ESR), an independent authority, whose executive members are appointed by the leaders of all parliamentary parties, preferably by unanimous consent and in extremis by an 80% supermajority.

 Hungary

 Hungary uses a two-tier watershed.